-The Athlete’s Mental Trainer has partnered with a leading technology company Senaptec LLC, to launch our latest product offering Athlete EYE Q®.
+The Athlete’s Mental Trainer has partnered with leading technology companies Senaptec LLC and Reflexion, to launch our latest product offering Athlete EYE Q®.
 A state-of-the-art sports visualization platform used to assess, train and enhance athletic performance by strengthening visual and neurocognitive brain connections.

 Athlete EYE Q is neurocognitive sports vision training for achieving athletic potential by sharpening the visual system and cognitive skills.
 The consistent application of performance vision training can optimize visual acuity, sharpen coordination, maximize reaction times, increase peripheral awareness, and expand depth perception.

 The Athlete EYE Q sports performance program assesses and trains athletes in 10 critical visual skills required to perform at their best: clarity, contrast sensitivity, depth perception, near-far speed, perception span, multiple object tracking, reaction time, target capture, eye-hand coordination and go/no go acumen.

 The technology behind Athlete EYE Q program originated in Nikes’ research and development under Senaptec co-founder Herb Yoo while he was director of innovation there.
 Senaptec’s CEO, Joe Bingold, was an eight-year U.S. Navy veteran who served as an officer for the Navy Nuclear Propulsion Program.
 It is aslo used by the U.S Air Force, Army, Navy.
 It is used in the Medical field for the treatment of concussions, strokes, and multiple sclerosis.